First-order continuous- and discontinuous-Galerkin moment models for a linear kinetic equation: realizability-preserving splitting scheme and numerical analysis: Numerical results

-As can be seen in \figref{fig:Timings}, for the first-order scheme, results are as expected except that the $\MN$ models show second-order complexity in slab geometry, probably because the matrices are relatively small here and thus the third-order matrix operations do not dominate the execution time.
-The $\HFMN$ implementation using analytic integrals is faster than the quadrature version but the difference is negligible in practice.
+As can be seen in \cref{fig:Timings2}, for the first-order scheme, results are as expected except that the \(\Mn\) models show second-order complexity in slab geometry, probably because the matrices are relatively small here and thus the third-order matrix operations do not dominate the execution time.
+The \(\HFMN\) implementation using analytic integrals is faster than the quadrature version but the difference is negligible in practice.
+Given that the implementation using analytic integrals is considerably more complex and that analytic realizability conditions can also be used for the quadrature-based version, we suggest to generally use a quadrature-based implementation also for the \(\HFMN\) models.

-For the second-order scheme, as expected, the $\PMMN$ models show first-order complexity both in slab geometry and in three dimension and thus are several orders of magnitudes faster than the other models.
-Curiously, the $\HFMN$ models are close to second-order complexity also in three dimensions.
-For even larger $\momentnumber$, we expect the $\HFMN$ models to also increase with third-order due to the eigensolver but the results show that the $\HFMN$ models are much faster than the $\MN$ models for a long time.
+For the second-order scheme, as expected, the \(\PMMN\) models show first-order complexity both in slab geometry and in three dimension and thus are several orders of magnitudes faster than the other models.
+Curiously, the \(\HFMN\) models are close to second-order complexity also in three dimensions.
+For even larger \(\momentnumber\), we expect the \(\HFMN\) models to also increase with third-order due to the eigensolver but the results show that the \(\HFMN\) models are much faster than the \(\Mn\) models for a long time.\enlargethispage{1\baselineskip}

-Note that though the $\PMMN[2]$ and $\MN[2]$ models are equivalent, the measured times are different as the $\MN[2]$ model uses the convex-hull based realizability limiter while the $\PMMN[2]$ model uses the limiter based on the analytical realizability conditions to be consistent with the models with higher $\momentnumber$.
+Note that though the \(\PMMN[2]\) and \(\Mn[2]\) models are equivalent, the measured times are different as the \(\Mn[2]\) model uses the convex-hull based realizability limiter while the \(\PMMN[2]\) model uses the limiter based on the analytical realizability conditions to be consistent with the models with higher \(\momentnumber\).